jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 3.3.0 =
+* Add: Filter mgl_sort to build your own customized order.
+Check more about this [here](https://meowapps.com/meow-gallery-tutorial/#Order_Sort).
+* Fix: JetPack Lazy.
+* Fix: Visual glitches.
+* Note: If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously :) Thank you!

 = 3.2.9 =
 * Update: The Slider is now the Carousel (for Pro).
 * Update: Larger sizes to avoid pixelization (if any issue, check the filters).